Henry Gwillim: Early life and career in England

-Born in 1759 in Hereford to a family of Welsh origins, Henry was the eldest son of John Gwillim, a well-respected surgeon and apothecary who also served as Mayor and Alderman of the City.
+Born in 1759 in Hereford to a family of Welsh origins, Henry was the eldest son of John Gwillim, a respected surgeon and apothecary who also served as Mayor and Alderman of the City.
 Gwillim attended Christ Church, Oxford, and graduated in 1779.
 In 1780, he was admitted to Middle Temple, one of the four Inns of Court, to study law.
 He was called to the Bar in 1787.
 During this period, he and Elizabeth Symonds were married at St Bride’s Church, London in 1784.
 Elizabeth was also from Hereford.
 The couple were to have a daughter, who died before her first birthday.
 Two further children were born in the following few years.
 However, neither made it past early childhood.

 In 1794, Gwillim was appointed as Chief Justice of the Isle of Ely, where he attended to his duties with much regularity, presiding over the assize courts in both Ely and Wisbech.
 During this time, he was elected as a member of the Society for the Encouragement of Arts, Manufacturers and Commerce (now the Royal Society of Arts).